BLACKBOARD IV

 irreplaceable we love if we could but see

-would we act differently if we knew
+would we feel differently if we knew

 those we love are irreplaceable

-how would we act
+how would we act?

 Stewart Helfrich was another fishing partner of mine.
-We could put out miles of longline gear without having to say a word, once in a while we'd point, that was all.
+We could put out miles of longline gear without saying a word, once in a while we'd point, that was all.
 Smooth as glass, no hitches, problems fixed as they came up.
 I can't think of anyone else who I clicked with so well.
 Ward Kilham, building boats together, might be another.
 One of the tricks, I think, for it to work is that neither one presumes to be the boss.
 Two equals, equal skill and knowledge and smarts, working together.
 No pretensions.
 No one trying to out-will-power the other.
 Acceptance and assertion, at the same time.

 The Artifact